Table of Contents

 It is well known that Holy Week in Andalusia is experienced in a very special way.
 There are many people who come to the community to experience its traditions and Easter steps.

-This year Easter Week is celebrated from Sunday 10th April to Sunday 17th April 2022.
-Today, from Marbesol, we want to tell you everything you can’t miss during Easter Week in Malaga 2022.
+This year Easter Week will be celebrated from Sunday 2nd April to Sunday 9th April 2023.
+Today, from Marbesol, we want to tell you everything you can’t miss during Easter Week in Malaga 2023.

 The only day that there are no Easter processions in Malaga is Saturday 16th.
 The rest of the days you can enjoy processions and floats through the city centre of Malaga.